How to compare business loans in the UK

 - Lets you compare and choose the best offer before committing

-There is no cost to apply through a broker — the broker earns an arrangement fee from the lender on completion.
+There is no cost to apply through Fundably.
+We earn an arrangement fee from the lender on completion.

 What information lenders need